 J&K: Former CMs Omar Abdullah and Mehbooba Mufti under house arrest, communication channels severed

-The Union Cabinet is set to meet at the official residence of Prime Minister Narendra Modi at 9.30 am to discuss the Kashmir situation, said a report.
+The Union Cabinet is currently meeting at the official residence of Prime Minister Narendra Modi to discuss the Kashmir situation.

 The Union Cabinet is set to meet in New Delhi on Monday morning amid a security clampdown in Jammu and Kashmir on Sunday night.
 Former chief ministers Omar Abdullah and Mehbooba Mufti were put on house arrest while Congress leader Usman Majid and Communist Party of India (Marxist) leader MY Tarigami said they were being detained.